 He has around 46 patents to his name for his inventions.

 While his most enjoyed creation was the squirt gun, he also worked on the Johnson Thermoelectric Energy Converter (JTEC).
-The JTEC is a vital invention that converts heat into electricity.
+The JTEC is a vital Inventions by black people that converts heat into electricity.

 7. Charles Drew